abeer-khan/journey-through-radiations/README.md

 # journey-through-radiations
 Prototype for educational tool that uses radiation information from the Canadian Space Agency to create a story for students to understand its effect on their health

 Created by Abeer Khan and Shashikanth Srinath during the Space Apps hackathon 2019.
 We deal with RadiN2 challenge.
-Won the RadiN2 challenge for the Waterloo chapter, qualifying for nationals.
+Won the RadiN2 challenge for the Waterloo chapter, qualifying for nationals https://www.asc-csa.gc.ca/eng/events/2019/space-apps-2019.asp#challenge-4

 Ideas for improvements:
 1. Retain DOS interface.